 |Luxor Hotel & Casino||* Virgin Hotels Las Vegas|

-Zone 2: Harry Reid International Airport to Center Strip Locations (Tropicana to Flamingo)
+Zone 2: Taxi Fare from Harry Reid International Airport to Center Strip Hotels (Tropicana to Flamingo)

 Taxi passengers will pay $23 from the airport to the following hotels on or near the Las Vegas Strip:

 |Bellagio Hotel & Casino||Polo Towers by Diamond Resorts|

 |Elara by Hilton Grand Vacations||The Cosmopolitan of Las Vegas|